fastrgv/Interval-RPN-Calculator/README.md

 **ver 2.0.0 -- 7oct20**
 * Converted to using Boost-Interval library.
 (Boost NOT needed to run).
 * Now works for Windows, OSX, & most distros of linux.
+* FIRST VERSION USING BOOST-INTERVAL LIBRARY.

 **ver 1.1.0 -- 3feb20**
 * Big improvement in linux portability.
 Now runs on a redhat-derived linux distro, as well as Mint, a Debian-derivative.
+* FINAL VERSION USING GAOL BY FREDERIC GOUALARD

 **ver 1.0.2 -- 27feb19**
 .) updated to newer mathlib (linux);